 Jim Hightower thinks so too.
 He attacks Monopoly Power in his October pamphlet The Hightower Lowdown.

-This trend started with the Powell memo years ago in which the US Chamber of Commerce used to mobilize corporate interests to aggressively “defend” free enterprise politically.
-In the years that followed we have seen corporations using money and PR talent to influence elections, Citizens United made it easier.
+This trend started with the Powell memo years ago, which the US Chamber of Commerce used to mobilize corporate interests to aggressively “defend” free enterprise politically.
+In the years that followed, we have seen corporations using money and PR talent to influence elections; Citizens United made it easier.
 Strategies to control congressional districting (gerrymandering) by gaining control of state legislatures (Operation Red Map) systematically gamed our electoral system so that the GOP could win without representing the majority of American voters.Lewis-Powell-Memo

-Our belief in individual freedom, and free enterprise, needs to be tempered by our social values and our commitment to the public interest.
-Economic prosperity must not be the reward of the few at the top of the food chain.
-America should seek to prosper with nobody left out.
+Our belief in individual freedom, and free enterprise, needs to be tempered by our social values and our commitment to the public good.
+Economic prosperity must not be the reward of an exclusive few at the top of the food chain.
+America should seek to prosper all–with nobody left out.
 Unbridled free enterprise can become pernicious, like cancer, where the unregulated growth of a few rogue cells threatens the vitality of the whole of society.